 Immigrant Self-Protection and Solidarity

 The Immigrant Rights committee focuses on helping local DSA chapters coordinate with the multiple organizing efforts currently emerging in defense of immigrant communities, and to gain skills and support for DSA activism in the movement to defend immigrants.
+Click here to view a resources folder created by the committee.

 Anti-Islamophobia and Police Brutality

 The Anti-Islamophobia and Police Brutality committee focuses on helping local DSA chapters coordinate with the multiple organizing efforts currently emerging in defense of Muslims, and to gain skills and support for DSA activism in the movement to defend Muslims, with an emphasis on reaching out to mosques and encouraging cultural understanding.
+Click here to view a resources list compiled by the committee.

 The Rapid Response Team committee focuses on preparing DSA chapters for response to major events in their area, such as: unjust executive orders, police brutality, hate crimes, fascist organizing, last-minute protests, and other forms of immediate direct action.